fossas/fossa-cli/docs/references/strategies/languages/maven/maven.md

 FOSSA CLI searches for the commands `mvnw` and `mvn` in order using the algorithm specified in that documentation.

 Users may also override the Maven command with the `FOSSA_MAVEN_CMD` environment variable.
+Note that this command override must be the _path_ to a Maven binary; specifying arguments in this variable is not supported.

 ## FAQ